sporksmith/walking-onions-wip/specs/AI-topologies.md

-## Non-clique topologies with Walking Onions
+## Appendix I: Non-clique topologies with Walking Onions

 For future work, we can expand the Walking Onions design to accommodate network topologies where relays are divided into groups,